mweitzel/bash-unit-testing/readme.md

 `function_you_expect_to_fail && fail || pass`

-To test streams, wrap them in functions and assert against *their* exit codes
+To test streams, write a function and assert against *their* exit codes

 license: MIT